kemitchell/miseenbag.com/index.md

 The more people you can teach to cook your meal reliably, the better.

 Points:  Widely available ingredients.
-Great technique with cheap equipment.
+Great technique.
+Cheap equipment.
 Time management.
 Creative misuse of tools.
 Sharing online.
 Mistakes.
 Failed experiments.

 No Points:  One-off bargains.
 Specialty ingredients.
 Relying on particular kit.
 French jargon.
 Production value.